syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Layout.md

 {% endtabs %}
 ![Drag and Drop in Xamarin.Forms diagram](Layout_images/Layout_img2.gif)

+N> Drag and drop support not provided in Xamarin.Forms.UWP

 ## Layout sibling spacing
 It is easier to provide spacing between sibling nodes of any branch on the directed tree layout.
 Nodes can also be excluded from the layout.
 You can provide space for each node by customizing the “SiblingSpace” property of the node.
 The following code illustrates how to add space to nodes using sibling spacing class instance.
 {% tabs %}